 A very simple way to reduce risks from nuclear winter is to refrain from targeting cities with nuclear weapons.
 The proposed mechanism behind nuclear winter results from cities burning, not ground bursts on military targets.
 I’ve spoken with some of the officials in the US defense establishment responsible for nuclear war planning, and they’re well aware of the potential risks from nuclear winter.
 Of course, being aware of the risks does not guarantee they will have reasoned about the risks well, or have engaged in good risk management practices.
 However, the fact that this risk is well publicized makes it more likely that nuclear war planners will take steps to minimize blowback risk from climate effects.

 It’s hard to know to what extent this has been done.
 Nuclear war plans are classified, and as far as we know current US nuclear war plans do target cities under some circumstances but not under others.
 However, the defense establishment has access to classified information and models that we civilians do not have, in addition to all the public material.
-I’m confident that nuclear war planners have thought deeply about the risks of climate change from nuclear war, even though I don’t know their conclusions or bureaucratic constraints.
+I’m confident that some nuclear war planners have thought deeply about the risks of climate change from nuclear war, even though I don’t know their conclusions or bureaucratic constraints.
 All else being equal, the knowledge of these risks makes military planners less likely to accidentally cause human extinction.

 This post discussed the three plausible mechanisms of human extinction caused by nuclear weapons.
 The fact that one of these mechanisms, nuclear winter, wasn’t characterized until the 1980s, is a good reminder of the possibility of unknown unknowns.
 While nuclear tests provided information about the effects of these weapons, the test environments were significantly different than war environments.
 Large model uncertainties remain.
 Given that the greatest existential threat from nuclear war appears to be from climate impacts, it would be great to see more researchers study the climate effects from nuclear war and the resilience capacity of different human groups.